History of Seal Island False Bay

 Orca predations on sevengil cow sharks in 2015 and 2016 eventually led to the departure of cow sharks from the Millers Point aggregation site.

-At the same time as these events, the white sharks would leave Seal Island and it was strongly suspected at the time that there was a link.
+At the same time as these events, the white sharks would leave Seal Island and it was clear at the time that there must be a connection.

 Sadly orca predations have continued to put pressure on the white shark and cow shark populations and now it seems the white sharks are reluctant to return to Seal Island False Bay.